-If init_per_testcase crashes, the test case itself is skipped automatically (so called auto skipped).
-If init_per_testcase returns a skip tuple, also then will the test case be skipped (so called user skipped).
-In either event, the end_per_testcase is never called.
+If init_per_testcase crashes, the test case itself gets skipped automatically (so called auto skipped).
+If init_per_testcase returns a tuple {skip,Reason}, also then the test case gets skipped (so called user skipped).
+It is also possible, by returning a tuple {fail,Reason} from init_per_testcase, to mark the test case as failed without actually executing it.